Whatsapp Icon

 • Nutritious Diet: Eating a balanced diet rich in fruits, vegetables, whole grains, and lean proteins can help support your immune system and overall health.
 Speak with a nutritionist for personalized advice.

-• Rest and Relaxation: Proper rest is crucial for recovery.
+• Rest: Proper rest is crucial for recovery.
 Ensure you get adequate sleep and take breaks throughout the day to relax and rejuvenate.

 • Creative Hobbies: Engaging in creative activities such as painting, writing, or crafting can provide a therapeutic outlet and a sense of accomplishment.